LRongeart/shotmanager/README.md

 ![ShotManager_screenshot width="350"](https://github.com/user-attachments/assets/ae7ab203-5d8f-41ef-bd35-7beaebfd17bc)

-Interface Layout
 >[!NOTE]
+>**Interface Layout**:
->Column 1 - Shows: Lists all available shows/projects from your main folder
+>- Column 1 - Shows: Lists all available shows/projects from your main folder
->Column 2 - Folder Category: Shows ASSETS, SHOTS, or other category folders
+>- Column 2 - Folder Category: Shows ASSETS, SHOTS, or other category folders
->Column 3 - Asset/Shot Name: Lists individual assets or shots within the selected category
+>- Column 3 - Asset/Shot Name: Lists individual assets or shots within the selected category
->Column 4 - Files: Shows all files in the `nuke` subfolder (NUKE scripts are highlighted)
+>- Column 4 - Files: Shows all files in the `nuke` subfolder (NUKE scripts are highlighted)

-How to Use
+>**How to Use**
->Select a Show: Click on a show name in the first column
+>- Select a Show: Click on a show name in the first column
->Choose Category: Select ASSETS or SHOTS from the second column
+>- Choose Category: Select ASSETS or SHOTS from the second column
->Pick Asset/Shot: Choose the specific asset or shot from the third column
+>- Pick Asset/Shot: Choose the specific asset or shot from the third column
->Select File: Choose a NUKE script (.nk file) from the fourth column
+>- Select File: Choose a NUKE script (.nk file) from the fourth column
->Open Script: Click "Open NUKE Script" to load the selected file
+>- Open Script: Click "Open NUKE Script" to load the selected file

 ## A - Features [^1]
->Active Projects Highlighting: Projects marked as active in your configuration will be highlighted in black.
+>- Active Projects Highlighting: Projects marked as active in your configuration will be highlighted in black.
 All projects, whether active or not, need to be listed in a `live_projects.json` file in your `~/.nuke/shotmanager/` directory
->NUKE Script Detection: `.nk` files are automatically highlighted and made bold for easy identification
+>- NUKE Script Detection: `.nk` files are automatically highlighted and made bold for easy identification
->Path Flexibility: Supports both local drives and UNC network paths
+>- Path Flexibility: Supports both local drives and UNC network paths
->Safe Script Opening: Prompts before closing current script when opening a new one
+>- Safe Script Opening: Prompts before closing current script when opening a new one

 ## B - Configuration
 >[!IMPORTANT]